liton61/quickShip-client/README.md

 # Quick Ship - Seamless Parcel Delivery App/Website

-Welcome to Delivery Express, your go-to platform for efficient and secure parcel delivery.
+Welcome to Quick Ship, your go-to platform for efficient and secure parcel delivery.
 This README provides a quick overview of our application's key features.

 ## Features